guntherbensch/repframe/README.md

 $$ I_{1j} = mean(\mathbb{I}(pval_i > \alpha))  \quad  \text{if } pval^{orig}_j > \alpha^{orig} $$

-:point_right: This percentage indicator is intended to capture whether statistical significance in a robustness analysis confirms statistical significance in an original study.
+:point_right: This share indicator is intended to capture whether statistical significance in a robustness analysis confirms statistical significance in an original study.
 The indicator reflects a combination of *technical* robustness of results (are estimates robust in terms of achieving a certain level of statistical significance?) and *classification* robustness (is the classification as statically significant robust to a potentially more (or less) demanding level of statistical significance?).
 > *Interpretation*: An indicator $I_{1j}$ of 0.3 for an outcome $j$ reported as statistically significant in the original study, for example, implies that 30\% of robustness analysis paths for this outcome (i) are statistically significant according to the significance level adopted in the robustness analysis, and (ii) that their coefficients share the same sign as the coefficient in the original study.
 Conversely, 70\% of robustness analysis paths for this outcome are most likely statistically insignificant, while it cannot be excluded that part of these paths are statistically significant but in the opposite direction.
 Note also that robustness analysis paths for this outcome may be found statistically ingnificant &mdash; and thus non-confirmatory &mdash; only because of a stricter significance level adopted in the robustness analysis compared to the original study.
-An indicator of 0.3 for outcomes reported as statistically insignificant in the original study implies that 30\% of robustness test analysis paths for this outcome are also statistically insignificant according to the significance level adopted in the robustness analysis.
+An indicator of 0.3 for outcomes reported as statistically insignificant in the original study implies that 30\% of robustness analysis paths for this outcome are also statistically insignificant according to the significance level adopted in the robustness analysis.
 Now, the remaining 70\% of robustness analysis paths are statistically significant (most likely with the same sign), while a less strict significance level applied in the robustness analysis could now affect this indicator.

 2. The **relative effect size indicator**  measures the mean of the coefficients $\beta_i$ of all robustness analysis paths for each outcome $j$ divided by the original coefficient $\beta^{orig}_j$.
 The indicator requires that the effect sizes of the original and robustness results are measured in the same units.
 It is furthermore only applied to outcomes reported as statistically significant in the original study, now &mdash; and for the following indicators as well &mdash; irrespective of whether in the same direction or not.